tomas-o-dev/FeatureFilter/README.md

   - Requires : actual pd.dataframe for clf.fit_predict()
   - Optional : none

-Examples are in QLCF_docs .py and .ipynb
+Examples are in QLCF_demo .py and .ipynb

 [1] Fayyad, U. M., and Irani, K. B. (1993).
 "Multiinterval discretization of
     continuous-valued attributes for classifcation learning", Proc.
 13th